Document Scanner — TWAIN, WIA, ISIS or SANE

+Naturally, you may be confused as to what is the best solution for you.
 TWAIN, WIA, ISIS and SANE, are all scanning drivers that support acquiring physical images from scanners and storing the digital images on a computer.
-Although they are trying to achieve the same task basically, a popularity research I did recently shows that TWAIN is leading in the game (you can open an interactive view by clicking the image):
+Although they are trying to achieve the same task basically, a popularity search shows that TWAIN is leading the game.

-Don’t draw a quick conclusion though.
-These four scanning drivers have some different scanner functionalities and compatibilities, which makes them suitable for different situations.
-You need to know your needs and find the suitable one.
+These four document scanning drivers have some different scanner functionalities and compatibilities, which makes them suitable for different situations.
 Let’s take a look at them one by one.

 TWAIN is scanning protocol that was initially used for Microsoft Windows and Apple Macintosh operating systems, and it added Linux/Unix support since version 2.0.
 The first release was in 1992.
 It was designed as an interface between image processing software and scanners or digital cameras.

-Although nearly all scanners contain a TWAIN driver that complies with the TWAIN standard (the latest version is 2.3), the implementation of each TWAIN scanner driver may vary slightly in terms of scanner setting dialog, custom capabilities, and other features.
-It is good if you want to use features specific to a particular scanner model, but if you want your application’s scanning behavior to be consistent on different scanners, you need to be wary of customized code.
+Although nearly all scanners contain a TWAIN driver that complies with the TWAIN standard, the implementation of each TWAIN scanner driver may vary slightly in terms of scanner setting dialog, custom capabilities, and other features.
+It’s good if you want to use features specific to a particular scanner model, but if you want your application’s scanning behavior to be consistent on different scanners, you need to be wary of customized code.

 The TWAIN standard is now evolving to the next generation, called TWAIN direct.
 The TWAIN working group, that Dynamsoft is an associate of, claims that with TWAIN direct vendor specific drivers will no longer be needed.
 The application will be able to communicate directly with scanning devices.
 The best of TWAIN direct is still to come.